chtrembl/azure-cloud/petstore/03-configure-app-service-for-cd/README.md

 🎉Congratulations, you now have Pet Store App Continuously Deploying into your App Service each and evey time an image is pushed to Azure Container Registry.

+Things you can now do now with this guide

+☑️ App Service Configuration, underatanding how App Service gets configured

 ---
 ➡️ Next guide: [04 - Configure Git Hub Action for CI/CD into App Service](../04-configure-git-hub-action-for-ci-cd-into-app-service/README.md)